pivotal-cf/docs-on-demand-service-broker/creating.html.md

 * **Resource mappings**

   The `instance_groups` section of the plan JSON.
 This maps service deployment instance groups (defined by the service author) to resources (defined by the operator).
 The service developers should document the list of instance group names required for their deployment (e.g. "redis-server") and any constraints they recommend on resources (e.g. operator must add a persistent disk if persistence property is enabled).
 These constraints can of course be enforced in code.
+The `instance_groups` section also contains a field for `lifecycle`, which can be set by the operator.
+The service adapter will add a lifecycle field to the instance group within the bosh manifest when specified.

 <a id="arbitrary-parameters"></a>
 #### arbitrary parameters